swan-cern/help/docs/spark/clusters.md

 # Running Spark on CERN Clusters

 SWAN also allows to submit computations to Spark Clusters located at CERN.
-If you are interested in accessing these clusters, please let us know at [ai-hadoop-admins@cern.ch](mailto:ai-hadoop-admins@cern.ch), as you need to be added to a specific e-group.
+If you are interested in accessing these clusters, please follow the procedure indicated in the [Hadoop User Guide](https://hadoop-user-guide.web.cern.ch/getstart/access.html), as you need to be added to a specific e-group.

 ### Selection of a Spark Cluster